 By Elizabeth Lin Johnson

 It was long ago but for me, not so long ago.
-On an early 1975, October evening, I crossed a forbidden threshold.
-Although twenty-five-years old, married and mother of two children, I was young, a girl, not yet a woman,
+On an October 1975, evening, I crossed a forbidden threshold.
+Although twenty-five-years old, married and mother of two, I was young, a girl, not yet a woman.

 That evening, I backed out of our home’s driveway, glanced from the rear-view mirror to the kitchen window and saw him, my husband.
 He watched me leave, just like Mom did when Dad drove off.
 At the curb, I looked away and drove off too, uncertain but determined not to turn back.

 As I sped off, I asked myself.